erhancanozcan/Ranking-CG/README.md

-# Column_Generation_Ranking
-# A Column Generation Approach to Solve Ranking Problems by
+# A Column Generation Approach to Solve Ranking Problems

 - Erhan Can Ozcan - Department of Industrial Engineering- Bogazici University